Connect Configuration Manager to Azure Monitor

 Download and install the agent

-Review the article Connect Windows computers to Azure Monitor in Azure to understand the methods available for installing the Microsoft Monitoring Agent on the computer hosting the Configuration Manager service connection point site system role.
+Review the article Connect Windows computers to Azure Monitor in Azure to understand the methods available for installing the Log Analytics agent for Windows on the computer hosting the Configuration Manager service connection point site system role.

 OMS is now referred to as Log Analytics which is a feature of Azure Monitor.